Wrath of Man: Plot

-Five months later, the veterans reunite to steal over $150 million from the Fortico depot on Black Friday weekend.
-Bullet reveals to Hargreaves that he is Jackson's inside man, threatening him into cooperating.
-The crew takes the depot hostage, but an alarm is triggered; in the ensuing gunfight, multiple guards are killed and Hargreaves kills and wounds several robbers.
-Fleeing with Bullet and Jackson, Jan murders them to escape alone with the money.
-At home, Jan finds a phone in one of the money bags, planted by Hargreaves to track its location.
-Hargreaves confronts him with Dougie's autopsy report, shooting him in the same places he shot Dougie.
-Abandoning the money, Hargreaves tells King his task is done and is driven away.
+Five months later, the veterans reunite to steal close to $180 million from the Fortico facility on Black Friday weekend.
+Bullet, still believing Hargreaves' cover story, reveals to Hargreaves that he is Jackson's inside man—this connects him to the murder and confirms Hargreaves' suspicions that he helped kill Dougie—threatening him into cooperating.
+The crew takes the depot hostage, but an alarm is triggered; during the chaos, the hostages from the Fortico staff revolt and mortally wound Jackson.
+The gang, including Bullet, then slaughters the majority of the Fortico staff, though Hargreaves manages to kill all of the robbery crew except Jan, Bullet, and Jackson.
+The three escape, but in greed, ultimately all attempt to turn on each other at once, with Jan murdering the other two.

+At home, Jan finds a phone in one of the money bags, planted by Hargreaves to track its location, when Hargreaves calls it.
+Hargreaves confronts him with Dougie’s autopsy report and slowly reads it aloud.
+Dougie was shot in the liver, both lungs, the spleen, and finally, in his heart.
+In his final act of vengeance, Hargreaves reciprocates each wound, shooting him in the same parts of the body that Jan shot Dougie.
+Abandoning the money, Hargreaves tells King his task is done and drives away.